NrgXnat/xnat-themes/README.md

 <img src="${themeRoot}/images/foo.png">
 ```

-In Velocity templates, a `$themeRoot` variable is not defined, but the theme name itself is
+In Velocity templates, the theme name itself is defined in the `$theme` variable (but there's no
-defined in the `$theme` variable.
+predefined `$themeRoot` variable).
 To load the same `foo.png` image shown above in a Velocity
 template, you'd need to include the `/themes/` part of the url:

 ```html